Summary prepared by Fielding M. McGehee III. If you use this material, please credit The Jonestown Institute. Thank you.

 Moktar Ould Daddah, deposed dictator of Mauritania

-Col. Mustapha Ould Salek, Mauritania head of state
+Col. Mustafa Ould Salek, Mauritania head of state

 Agostinho Neto, president of Angola